stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 Its worth mentioning that traditional type algebra and much of type systems theory is not applicable to Strat because Strat functions don't invoke other Strat functions within Strat program text.
 For example, if a program has the following functions:

+Some type system properties, and notes along with them:

+strong
+  - When deserializing events we'll be beholden to the target language's type system--its best to select the stricter option (vs weak) so we don't conflict with target languages' type systems. static
+  - We'll need to generate types at compile time for component languages structural
+  - Nominal type systems have fallen out of favor with software engieers recently for good reason.
+Structural systems deal with changing data better than nominal systems.
+With a structural type system users can aopt changing APIs at their own pace (assuming only additions are made), and API designers can add functionality freely without breaking existing API surface area.
+TODO: how do these structural types map to nominal types in, for instance, Java? non-behavioral
+  - Events can't (and shouldn't) contain behavior like functions.

 ```strat
   foo (int):string
   bar ():int